-There is no CMF for this countermeasure; however the costs are not expected to exceed \$500.
+There is no CMF for this countermeasure; however the costs are not expected to exceed \$500 so we recommend implementing this countermeasure.

-6.3.2 Relocate Deer Warning Sign
+Relocate Deer Warning Sign

 The Stone Church Road / Mud Street exit information sign located within the taper for the Dartnall S-E on-ramp is partially obscured by a Deer Warning sign.
 The City could consider removing (there were no animal related collisions in five years) or relocating the Deer Warning sign to a point beyond the information sign.